 A hearty combination of ground beef, veggies and mashed potatoes, this simple dish is an Irish staple.
 Often referred to as a cottage pie, or meat pie, Shepherd’s Pie is traditionally made with lamb and named for the shepherds who tend to sheep.
 Get our Shepherd’s Pie recipe.

-Lesser known than its soda bread counterpart, barmbrack (brack for short) is an Irish sweet bread usually made with various kinds of raisins.
+Lesser known than its soda bread counterpart, barmbrack (brack for short) is an Irish sweet bread usually made with various kinds of raisins (and traditionally served around Halloween).
 Similar to the Mardi Gras tradition of baking a toy baby into a king cake, it’s common for this bread to have a prize baked into it for Halloween as an apparent predictor of fortunes.
 Get the Barmbrack recipe.